Basics

 Each Unit (number)

-1. Of the total amount of undisturbed vegetation in the Tahoe Region – maintain at least four percent deciduous riparian vegetation
+VP5: Relative Abundance - Of the total amount of undisturbed vegetation in the Tahoe Basin: Maintain at least four percent deciduous riparian vegetation.

 Percent of the “undisturbed” vegetation dominated by deciduous riparian vegetation.